 From Hangman’s Cottage, turn right and make your way up to the wall on your left.
 Shortly a small gate allows you access through the wall to the Roman Town House.
 Dorchester is full of Roman history and this town house was found when excavations occurred in the 1930s.
 A number of houses and other associated buildings were also discovered, but this was the best example, complete with underfloor heating systems and floor mosaics.

 From the town house head out towards the main road and make your way up the hill, through the avenue of trees.
 Just before the roundabout, you meet Thomas Hardy, forever watching the traffic below.
 His statue was erected in 1931, three years after his death, to celebrate his life and love for Dorchester.
+It was unveiled by his friend James Matthew Barrie who is the author of Peter Pan.

 Continue straight on and cross over the road.
 Just ahead and on your left are the final remains of the old Roman wall that once circled and protected Dunovaria.
 Now merged into another wall and itself protected by the outside world with railings, it is so easily missed.